 Does Roomba Work on Carpet?

 Carpets are warm and soft, yet they collect many small particulars and allergens that can be a source of health issues such as asthma or allergy.
-Not so far ago we thought that a robot vacuum cannot provide deep carpet cleaning, but technology evolves and modern devices have better suction power and improved brushes, so they do a great job on carpet.
+Not so far ago robot vacuum cleaners were not able to provide deep carpet cleaning, but technology evolves and modern devices have better suction power and improved brushes, so they do a great job on carpet.
 One of the most popular brands of robot vacuums is iRobot Roomba, so let's figure out how Roomba cleaners perform on carpets.

 |Features||Roomba 690||Roomba e5||Roomba 960||Roomba i7+|